-Pool Tile Cleaning | Pool Tile Cleaning | Calcium Removal
+Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 What Causes Swimming Pool Algae and How to Prevent Them

 Does your pool have patches of green in it?
-That likely means it’s infested with .
+That likely means it’s infested with algae.
 Water ought to be blue and beautiful, and patches of green in them are the last thing anyone wants to see in their pool, and if it’s a public one, you’re likely to start losing customers fast if you don’t do something about them.

 swimming pool algae